anselm/sugarbase/docs/practices.md

 	return "sugar-404-page"
 }

-document.addEventListener('DOMContentLoaded', ()=>{
-	htmlify2dom(document.body,htmlify`<sugar-router user_router=${user_router}></sugar-router>`)
-})
+router.push(user_stuff_router)

 ```

-7. Services and State
+7. Services

 There are many small and large kinds of pieces that are helpful for building web-sites such as basic state observability, bindings to real databases and so on.
-I've included a few snippets and organized them under a "Services" concept.
-These speak to these points:
+I've included a few snippets and organized them under a "Services" folder.

 View synchronization and state observability in general is a perennial issue that deeply pervades the design of modern web frameworks.
 A view should change to reflect some state; for example if a user logs out, or if a remote participant deletes an object another user is looking at.
 People often reach for tools like Redux or MobX here.
 Other frameworks like Svelte try to magick away these concerns by compiling your logic and having deeper introspection on what state is being painted where.
 I prefer in general to push view synchronization to the developer; providing some observer like abilities but requiring a developer to apply them to the right DOM elements themselves.